The People and Culture of Greenland

 It has a population of 250 people and is an isolated village on the West Coast.

 They invited us into their homes and gave us a glimpse of their life.
-When we entered their homes, we were surprised with how spacious, cozy and comfortable it was.
+When we entered their homes, we were surprised by how spacious, cozy, and comfortable it was.

 We are all similar.